cjannun/ai_hackathon/README.md

 # aiccountant.
-Empowering financial literacy with of Generative AI
+Leveraging Generative AI to facilitate financial literacy in a niche topic: accounting.

 Project for GatorHacks: UF AI Days Hackathon